 If we think the answer is No, then we might think that equality of welfare as such is not really an ideal (cf. Temkin 1993).
 Losses to the better off are justified only where this benefits the worse off.
 What we had thought of as pressure in favor of equality of welfare was instead pressure in favor of levelling up.
 We might say that additions to welfare matter more the worse off the person is whose welfare is affected.
 This view has come to be called prioritarianism (Parfit 1997; Arneson 1999b).
 It has tremendous intuitive appeal.

 Of course in real examples there is never only one division in society.
 Rather there is a scale from the worst off, to the not quite so badly off, and so on up to the best off.
-Prioritarianism is committed to variable levels of importance of the welfare of people at different places on this scale: the worse off a person is, the greater the importance attached to that person’s level of welfare.
+Prioritarianism is committed to variable levels of importance of benefitting people at different places on this scale: the worse off a person is, the greater the importance attached to that person’s gain.

 This raises two serious worries about prioritarianism.
 The first concerns prioritarianism’s difficulty in nonarbitrarily determining how much more importance to give to the welfare of the worse off.
-For example, should a unit of benefit to the worst off count 10 times the same size benefit to the best off and 5 times the same size benefit to the averagely well off?
-Or should the multipliers be 20 and 10, or 4 and 2?
-The second worry about prioritarianism is whether attaching greater importance to increases in welfare for some than to the same size increases in welfare for others contradicts fundamental impartiality (Hooker 2000, 60–2).
+For example, should a unit of benefit to the worst off count 10 times more than the same size benefit to the best off and 5 times more than the same size benefit to the averagely well off?
+Or should the multipliers be 20 and 10, or 4 and 2, or other amounts?
+The second worry about prioritarianism is whether attaching greater importance to increases in welfare for some than to the same size increases in welfare for others contradicts fundamental impartiality (Hooker 2000: 60–2).

 Consequentialists have distinguished three components of their theory: (1) their thesis about what makes acts morally wrong, (2) their thesis about the procedure agents should use to make their moral decisions, and (3) their thesis about the conditions under which moral sanctions such as blame, guilt, and praise are appropriate.